 - Requirements: good listening skills, fast typing speed, and proficiency with data processing software

-This online business idea is similar to the previous one.
-The difference is that it involves transcribing audio files into text documents.
+This easy-to-start business idea involves transcribing audio files into text documents.

-Besides typing speed and accuracy, the niche you pick can also affect your earnings.
-Medical transcriptionists generally are paid the most, averaging $26/hour.
-Be prepared to familiarize yourself with an industry to set a high hourly rate.
+Besides typing speed and accuracy, your niche can also affect your earnings.
+Medical transcriptionists generally get paid the most, averaging $26/hour.
+If you want to set a higher hourly rate, familiarize yourself with the industry.

 21. Create an Online Course

 - Estimated income: $1,000-$50,000+/month, depending on the production expenses, online course platform, and number of students

 - Requirements: teaching skills and subject matter expertise